Fairfax Citizenship & Naturalization Attorneys

 Petitioning for citizenship is a complicated process that involves loads of paperwork and requires an in-depth knowledge of this area of the law to successfully obtain a green card.
 If you want to enjoy all the rights, benefits, and privileges that U.S. citizenship has to offer, please get in touch with Murray Osorio PLLC in Fairfax so we can answer your questions and walk you through each phase of the naturalization process.

-To speak to our legal team in Fairfax, call (703) 952-3275 today or fill out our online form.
+To speak to our Fairfax citizenship & naturalization lawyers, call (703) 952-3275 today or fill out our online form.
 We proudly offer immigration services in Spanish.

 We Strive to Develop a Special Connection With Our Clients